 GPU Cores: 2,560 | Base Clock: 1,605MHz | Boost Clock: 1,770MHz | GFLOPS: 9,062 | Memory: 8GB GDDR6 | Memory Clock: 14 GT/s | Memory Bandwidth: 448GB/s

 The ray tracing future may sound great, but what if you can't afford $700 or more on a graphics card?
-That's where Nvidia's RTX 2070 enters the picture, the third Turing GPU and the most affordable of the bunch.
-More importantly, it's relatively affordable, with cards even falling below the base recommended price of $500.
-That's still a lot of money for a graphics card, and the 2070 is actually slower than the previous generation 1080 Ti (see below), at least in games that don't support DLSS—which is still most games.
+That's where Nvidia's RTX 2070 Super enters the picture, the middle option of the new lineup.
+The 2070 Super retails at $499, the same price as the vanilla 2070 at launch, and offers a substantial performance improvement.
+That's still a lot of money for a graphics card, and the old 2070 is only slightly faster than the previous generation 1080 Ti (see below), at least in games that don't support DLSS—which is still most games.

 GPU Cores: 2,176 | Base Clock: 1,470MHz | Boost Clock: 1,650MHz | GFLOPS: 7,181 | Memory: 8GB GDDR6 | Memory Clock: 14 GT/s | Memory Bandwidth: 448GB/s

 The best graphics card isn't simply the fastest graphics card, or the cheapest graphics card.
 Instead, the best graphics card needs to balance performance, price, and features.
-There are many great graphics cards, but for a great GPU that won't break the bank, Nvidia's RTX 2060 is probably the best option.
-It delivers performance roughly equal to the outgoing GTX 1070 Ti, with a lower price, plus all the new RTX features.
+There are many great graphics cards, but for a great GPU that won't break the bank, Nvidia's RTX 2060 Super is probably the best option.
+It delivers performance roughly equal to a vanilla RTX 2070 but retails for $100 less.

 If you want to play games at 1080p or 1440p on a 144Hz display, the RTX 2060 has the chops to handle most games at close to high to ultra quality.
-Unless you enable ray tracing in games that support it, at which point it tends to come up short.
-Still, with a retail price of $350, it's hard not to like the RTX 2060.
-About the only thing threatening its price/performance ratio is the GTX 1660 Ti.
+It's more powerful than a 1080 but costs less, and is nearly twice as fast as an RX 570.

 GPU Cores: 2,560 | Base Clock: 1,605MHz | Boost Clock: 1,905MHz | GFLOPS: 9,754 | Memory: 8GB GDDR6 | Memory Clock: 14 GT/s | Memory Bandwidth: 448GB/s